Improve EMS provider performance with counseling, coaching and disciplining

-Developing competent and confident caregivers in a high-risk, high-performance EMS organization requires understanding of both human fallibility and the social, procedural and technological aspects of a system.
+Developing competent and confident caregivers in a high-risk, high-performance EMS organization requires an understanding of both human fallibility and the social, procedural and technological aspects of a system.

 Humans, regardless of education or dedication, make mistakes.
 High-performance organizations use a counsel-coach-discipline approach to identify factors that can be changed as well as help caregivers make better behavioral choices.

-These concepts are part of the Just Culture philosophy, which stems from efforts in aviation and health care to improve outcomes among teams faced with high-hazard and high-consequence operations.
-The Just Culture approach varies with traditional formal discipline by using the term counsel as an informal step in improving behavioral decision-making.
+These concepts are part of the Just Culture philosophy, which stems from efforts in aviation and healthcare to improve outcomes among teams faced with high-hazard and high-consequence operations.
+The Just Culture approach varies with traditional formal discipline by using the term "counsel" as an informal step in improving behavioral decision-making.
 Coaching is the hands-on directive to change behavior.